mba811/coopto/README.md

 All product and company names are trademarks™ or registered® trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.

 #Licensing
-Coopto is and open source project proudly presented by **Fritz & Macziol Software und Computervertrieb GmbH**.
+Coopto - from now on “this project” or “this software” - is an open source project proudly presented by **Fritz & Macziol Software und Computervertrieb GmbH**.

 This project is under GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the license, or (at your option) any later version.
 For more information, please review the license documents . *You may not use this software or any parts of it except in compliance with the license*.